Amanp5852/Pen-Plotter/README.md

 **CoreXY ESP32 Pen Plotter**
-This project is a fully functional CoreXY-based pen plotter designed for precision and reliability, combining mechanical engineering, electronics, and embedded programming into a single cohesive system.
+This project is a fully functional CoreXY-based pen plotter designed for precision, speed, and ease of use.
+It brings together mechanical engineering, electronics, control systems, and intuitive software to deliver a reliable plotting experience.

-The motion system is driven by GT2 timing belts and precision drivers, ensuring smooth and accurate X/Y movement.
-The CoreXY configuration provides efficient motion control with reduced inertia, allowing for higher speed and better precision compared to traditional Cartesian setups.
-The entire motion control is powered by an ESP32 microcontroller, enabling both high-speed processing and integrated connectivity options.

-A key highlight of this system is its PID-based closed-loop control.
-Using feedback from optical encoders, the plotter continuously monitors its position and corrects any deviation in real-time.
-This ensures that plotted paths are highly accurate and consistent, even during complex or long-duration drawing tasks.

-For the Z-axis, a servo motor is used to actuate the pen holder, allowing precise up and down movement for clean and controlled plotting.
-This makes it possible to handle intricate patterns and line transitions smoothly.

-The plotter also integrates limit switches for homing operations, providing a predefined and repeatable reference position at startup.
-In addition, an emergency stop button is included, allowing the user to instantly halt all motion and safely return the plotter to the home position.
-This feature is especially important for preventing damage to the machine or workpiece in case of unexpected issues.
+Mechanical & Hardware Features
+CoreXY motion system for high-speed, precise X/Y movement with reduced inertia.

+GT2 timing belts and precision drivers for smooth, consistent motion.

-Mechanical components such as the frame, carriage, belt tensioners, and pen holder are custom 3D-printed for a lightweight yet rigid structure.
-This allows for easy customization and replacement of parts, making the system both versatile and user-friendly.
+Custom 3D-printed components for the frame, carriage, belt tensioners, and pen holder.

-Overall, this project demonstrates a seamless integration of mechanical design, precise motion control, and robust safety features.
-It serves as both a learning platform for motion control systems and a functional tool for producing high-quality plotted artwork or technical drawings.
+Servo-driven Z-axis for controlled pen up/down motion.

+Limit switches for repeatable homing and reference positioning.

+Emergency stop to instantly halt motion and return safely to the home position.

+Electronics & Control
+Powered by an ESP32 microcontroller for fast processing and wireless capability.

+PID-based closed-loop control with real-time feedback from optical encoders.

+Encoder feedback ensures accurate path following, even during complex or long plots.

+Software & User Interface
+Custom firmware built from the ground up for CoreXY kinematics and closed-loop PID control.

+User-friendly UI for easy operation — allowing you to control movements, start/stop plotting, trigger homing, and manage the emergency stop with minimal learning curve.

+UI designed for accessibility, making it easy for beginners and efficient for advanced users.

+Safety & Reliability
+Integrated emergency stop ensures quick reaction to errors or obstructions.

+Homing process guarantees consistent starting points for all drawings.

+Sturdy yet lightweight structure ensures durability without sacrificing portability.

+This pen plotter is not just a demonstration of precise motion control — it’s a complete system that merges mechanical design, control theory, and user-centric software into a versatile plotting tool.
+Whether for art, technical drawings, or experimental automation, it delivers consistent and repeatable results while keeping operation intuitive and safe.plotted artwork or technical drawings.